ic-labs/django-icekit/docs/howto/plugins.md

 Page to list/navigate the collection.
 See the `icekit-press-releases` project for a worked example of this.

+### Adding help text to a Placeholder

+You can also add help text to a placeholder, by specifying a `'help_text'` entry for the placeholder in `settings.FLUENT_CONTENTS_PLACEHOLDER_CONFIG`:

+    FLUENT_CONTENTS_PLACEHOLDER_CONFIG = {
+        ...
+        'about_the_show': {
+            'plugins':  (
+                'RawHTMLPlugin',
+                'TextPlugin',
+            ),
+            'help_text': "About the show can <em>only</em> have text and HTML."
+        },
+        ...
+    }

+The placeholder help text displays when its tab is selected.

+Note: Placeholder help text is currently only implemented for Models that inherit ICEkit's `LayoutFieldMixin`, and with an Admin that inherits from `FluentLayoutsMixin`.
+This is because `icekit.admin.LayoutAdmin` defines a URL/view that includes the help text, and the `icekit/static/icekit/admin/js/fluent_layouts.js` file injects the help text into the DOM.

 ## Adding rich content to a model.

 You can add modular content to any model, not only hierarchical `Page` models,